yiisoft/docs/guide/en/concept/aliases.md

 ];
 ```

-> Note: The file path or URL being aliased may *not* necessarily refer to an existing file or resource.
+> Note: The file path or URL bein1g aliased may *not* necessarily refer to an existing file or resource.

 Given a defined alias, you may derive a new alias by appending a slash `/` followed with one or more path segments.
 For example, `@foo` is a root alias, while `@foo/bar/file.php` is a derived alias.